Interested in learning how to create a great job posting?

 Structure your job posting

 Candidates conducting a job search may look at hundreds of job postings a week.
-Keep the job description at 4-6 paragraphs or fewer because in our experience too long of a job description turns off candidates reducing your number of applicants.
+Keep the job description at 4-6 paragraphs or fewer.
+This because in our experience too long of a job description turns off candidates which reduces your number of applicants.

 Introduction: 2-3 paragraphs describing your company, a summary of the position, and what makes the position attractive.

-Pay range, benefits, and perks: As this heat map of a job description shows, putting pay and benefits near the top of the job description is vital if you expect the candidate to read to the bottom.
+Pay range, benefits, and perks: As this heat map of a job description shows, putting pay and benefits near the top of the job description is vital.

 Duties and Responsibilities: Make bullet points straight to the point on each one.
 5 to 10 ten bullet points is a good number to aim for, you’re not trying to write a book here.